SciML/NBodySimulator.jl/docs/src/index.md

 e_tot = total_energy(result, t)
 ```
 ## Plotting Images
-Using tools of NBodySimulator, one can export the results of a simulation into a [Protein Database File](https://en.wikipedia.org/wiki/Protein_Data_Bank_(file_format)).
+Using the tools of NBodySimulator, one can export the results of a simulation into a [Protein Database File](https://en.wikipedia.org/wiki/Protein_Data_Bank_(file_format)).
 [VMD](http://www.ks.uiuc.edu/Research/vmd/) is a well-known tool for visualizing molecular dynamics, which can read data from PDB files.
 ```julia
 save_to_pdb(result, "path_to_a_new_pdb_file.pdb")
 ```
-In the future, it will be possible to export results via FileIO interface and its `save` function.
+In the future, it will be possible to export results via the FileIO interface and its `save` function.
-Using Plots.jl, one can draw positions of particles at any time of simulation or create an animation of moving particles, molecules of water:
+Using Plots.jl, one can draw the positions of particles at any time of simulation or create an animation of moving particles, molecules of water:
 ```julia
 using Plots
 plot(result)